Nominal and Real Interest Rates

 PV = F / (1 + i)n

-Where i is the market interest rate, and n is the number of years we have to wait to receive the future amount.
+Where i is the market interest rate per period of time, and n is the number of periods we have to wait to receive the future amount.

 Problem: Let’s say that someone promises to pay you $2,000 one year from today.
 Assume a yearly market interest rate of 6%.
 What is the present value of this amount?